History of the Jews in Curaçao: Early settlement

 In 1634, the Dutch overthrew the Spanish on the island of Curaçao and migration followed.
 The first Jew on the island, Samuel Cohen, was part of the conquering fleet and had served as an interpreter to Dutch commander Johannes van Walbeeck.
 The first Sephardim began arriving in the 1650s, when Joao d’Ylan led around a dozen Jewish families to establish the Plantation De Hoop (Plantation of Hope) in 1651.
+A group of Portuguese Jews fleeing the Inquisition in Brazil established themselves in Curaçao in 1654.
 Granted a two-mile strip of land along the coast by the West India Company, these settlers established the community of Mikve Israel with the plan of farming.
 They were joined by a group of around seventy colonists arriving in 1659, under the patronage of Isaac da Costa, who brought with them a Torah scroll, as a gift from the Jewish congregation of Amsterdam.
 That same year, the first cemetery Beth Haim was consecrated, which is probably the oldest Jewish cemetery in the Americas.
+Jacob Lopez de Fonseca, who was born on the island, became the first Chief Rabbi, and Aharon Mendes Chumaceiro from Holland was the second Chief Rabbi.

 Within a generation, the settlers turned to shipping and trading, as soil conditions on the island were unfavorable to farming.
 Unable to grow their own food, colonists began trading with nearby Spanish colonies in Colombia and Venezuela.
 Their interests spread to banking and commerce, importing goods like cloth, tools, utensils and weapons from relatives in Europe and exchanging or selling them to obtain foodstuffs, hides, tobacco and wood from other colonies.
 The change in their employment, also brought about a relocation of the community into the walled city of Willemstad with its easy access to the harbor.
 Utilizing architectural styles with which they were familiar, these merchants built homes similar to those they had left in Amsterdam, which had living quarters on the upper floors and warehouses for their goods on the lower levels.
 Their success led to them lending support to other Sephardic communities in North and South America.